openfaas/docs/docs/index.md

 * New: Windows function support
 * New: Asynchronous/long-running OpenFaaS functions via [NATS Streaming](https://nats.io/documentation/streaming/nats-streaming-intro/) - [Follow this guide](https://github.com/openfaas/faas/blob/master/guide/asynchronous.md)

-### How do I become a contributor?

-Anyone is invited to contribute to the project in-line with the [contribution guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) - you can also read the guide for ideas on how to get involved.
-We invite new contributors to join our Slack community.
-We would also ask you to propose any changes or contributions ahead of time, especially when there is no issue or proposal already tracking it.

 ### Other

 Example of a Grafana dashboards linked to OpenFaaS showing auto-scaling live in action: [here](https://grafana.com/dashboards/3526)

 ![](https://pbs.twimg.com/media/C9caE6CXUAAX_64.jpg:large)

 An alternative community dashboard is [available here](https://grafana.com/dashboards/3434)